Retros That Ship Changes Instead of Notes

 HeyRetro helps by keeping boards structured and action items visible.
 Start with a format from the retrospective template library, run the retro, and carry owned actions into the next session.

-If your team is still learning the ritual, start with the retrospective basics.
-If you are reviewing how AI affects team workflows, read how to run an AI-focused retro.
+Teams still learning the ritual can start with the retrospective basics.
+For a review of how AI affects team workflows, read how to run an AI-focused retro.